Difficulties with TDIU Claims

-According to an article by Wheeler, J. L. (2018), one of the more well-known difficulties with Total Disability Based on Individual Unemployability (TDIU) claims is a lack of military service medical records due to them being lost or destroyed (Wherry, J. L., 2017).
-This can lead to veterans giving up on following through with their claims since they are unable to provide information to the Department of Veteran’s Affairs (VA).
+According to an article by Wheeler, J. L. (2018), one of the more well-known difficulties with TDIU claims is a lack of military service medical records due to them being lost or destroyed.
+It is noted in the article that this can lead to veterans giving up on following through with their claims as they are unable to provide information to the Department of Veteran’s Affairs (VA).
 Not only does this make things more complicated for the veterans themselves, but understandably it causes some problems for Vocational Experts (VEs) as well.